-Per each downstream RF port, an RPD MUST support carrying all supported DOCSIS SC-QAM channels in any combination of single-channel and multiple-channel PSP sessions, up to its maximum supported number of multiple-channel PSP sessions.
+Per each downstream RF port, an RPD MUST support carrying up to 32 DOCSIS SC-QAM channels in a multiplechannel PSP session.

 Per each downstream RF port, an RPD MUST support carrying each of its supported OFDM channels in a multiple-channel PSP session with exactly one OFDM data channel and one PLC subchannel of the same OFDM channel.